weliem/blessed-android-coroutines/README.md

-# BLESSED for Android with Coroutine - BLE made easy
+# BLESSED for Android with Coroutines - BLE made easy

 [![](https://jitpack.io/v/weliem/blessed-android.svg)](https://jitpack.io/#weliem/blessed-android)
 [![Android Build](https://github.com/weliem/blessed-android/actions/workflows/gradle.yml/badge.svg)](https://github.com/weliem/blessed-android/actions/workflows/gradle.yml)

 BLESSED is a very compact Bluetooth Low Energy (BLE) library for Android 8 and higher, that makes working with BLE on Android very easy.
-It is powered by Kotlin's Coroutines and turns asynchronous methods into synchronous methods.
-It takes care of many aspects of working with BLE you would normally have to take care of yourself like:
+It is powered by Kotlin's **Coroutines** and turns asynchronous methods into synchronous methods!

-* *Queueing commands*, so you can don't have to wait anymore for the completion of a command before issueing the next command
-* *Bonding*, so you don't have to do anything in order to robustly bond devices
-* *Easy scanning*, so you don't have to setup complex scan filters
-* *Managing threading*, so you don't have to worry about on which thread to issue commands or receive results
-* *Threadsafe*, so you don't see weird threading related issues anymore
-* *Workarounds for some known Android bugs*, so you don't have to research any workarounds
-* *Higher abstraction methods for convenience*, so that you don't have to do a lot of low-level management to get stuff done

 The library consists of 5 core classes and corresponding callback abstract classes:
 1. `BluetoothCentralManager`, for scanning and connecting peripherals